lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 After you have set everything up a set of folders will appear on the left hand side.

 To send an email to someone press :kbd:`Control +N` or :menuselection:`Imap --> Compose Mail --> New Message`.
 Then you will bring up a compose mail window.
 Type the email address of the person you want to type the address where it says :guilabel:`To`.
 Put the subject of your message in the :guilabel:`Subject` line.
 In the main part of the message called the body is where you will add most of your message.
 If you want to attach a file to your email press the button with the paperclip on it that says :guilabel:`Attach`.
 To send your message press the :guilabel:`Send` button.

+To view your messages on trojita to see new messages you have recieved in your inbox left click on the word :guilabel:`Inbox`.
+In the center of the window will show a list of all messages in your inbox.
+Unread messages will appear in bold.

 To manually check for new messages :menuselection:`Mailbox --> Check for new messages`.